Integrity in Leadership: Why Doing What Works Matters Most

 Acting with integrity in leadership can include the simple practice of “doing what works.”

 I like to think of integrity as a boat; either it works or it doesn’t.
-There is no moral judgment involved.
-In effective leadership development, integrity isn’t about being right or wrong — it’s about alignment and what truly works.
+In structural integrity, there is no moral judgment involved.
+In effective leadership development, the focus isn’t about being right or wrong — it’s about creating integrity through alignment in your team and being committed to what truly works.
 If the boat’s got you, then you can relax, knowing you are being held.
-You can be highly productive and get from one point to another.
-Or you can use the opportunity to enjoy just being on the water.
-(Wow... maybe even take a nap.)
+You can be highly productive together and get from one point to another.

-However, If your boat has a hole, you’ve got to spend time and energy bailing out water.
-This does not allow for getting very far very fast.
-It certainly doesn’t provide a relaxing environment in which to just be.
+However, if your boat has a hole, you’ve got to spend time and energy bailing out water.
+This does not allow for getting very far, very fast.
+It certainly doesn’t provide a relaxing environment in which to be.
 And eventually, you’ll have to figure out how to plug the hole.
 This is where acknowledging our mistakes and cleaning things up comes in handy.

 A while back, my husband, Craig, mentioned that I must really enjoy fixing things.
 A few years ago, we engaged a fabulous company, HOMEPOINT, who are essential partners in maintaining the integrity of your home.
 At some point, we had two guys here working on things all day, and I had fun geeking out with them.